-It’s normal for your furnace to make some noise.
+It’s normal for your furnace to make noises when it operates.
 Typically, furnaces will make clicking, chirping, and humming sounds as the system starts up and works to produce heat.
 On the other hand, some noises are malignant and can lead to detrimental issues.

 If you hear any knocking, rattling, squealing, or loud rumbling, then you could be dealing with anything from leftover fuel in the combustion chamber to a broken heat exchanger.
 Schedule an appointment with our team of expert technicians to investigate and fix your furnace problems.